 How the scores fluctuate over time (which you can track by clicking on the name of a value and viewing the trend line, once you have several survey rounds that have included these questions) will provide a valuable look at whether your culture is indeed becoming more values-driven.

-The heatmap will also enable you to see the areas of your organisation that are most aligned to these values:
+The heat map will also enable you to see the areas of your organisation that are most aligned to these values.
+Just click the driver selector and choose Values.
+Then choose segments to add to your view.

 Should you have teams or demographics that stand out here, you can click through to see specific feedback and gain an understanding of what can be done to avoid sub-cultures forming.